HathorNetwork/rfcs/projects/ledger-app/0001-token-admin-methods.md

 Data outputs are allowed on the protocol but we will only allow on NFT creation scripts because any other is just an HTR burn.
 Data outputs are allowed to use custom tokens on the protocol but we will only allow HTR (token index 0) since NFT creation requires HTR.

-The user will be required to confirm the data on the script, which means that only ascii characters will be allowed.
+The user will be required to confirm the data on the script, which means that only ascii characters will be allowed since Ledger does not support UTF-8.

 ---